 My professional interest in rammed earth homes is not from a restoration perspective; I cannot remember a single instance when I worked on a rammed earth structure due to the walls suffering from any type of deterioration.
 This is not to suggest that rammed earth walls do not deteriorate, and the same enemy of adobe is the same for rammed earth: water.

-I have applied a water repellent to the interior walls of two rammed earth homes.
+I have applied the Silox Adobe and Rammed Earth Water Repellent to the interior walls of two rammed earth homes.
 One of these homes where this was done was on a home that was under construction.
 The walls were up, but the roof had not yet been installed.
 As explained below, one of the problems with rammed earth walls is their issue with shedding: small particles of dirt sloughing off from the walls.

 Rammed earth walls “shed” if they are not properly treated with a specialty product designed to halt this process.
 The small pebbles, rocks and other granular matter that make up these walls will, over time and even as soon as the forms are stripped from the constructing of the walls, detach from the walls and land on the exterior ground, concrete, or inside of the home.